 The Toyota Prius has been the most popular hybrid in Australia for 14 years, but other manufacturers including Mitsubishi, Mercedes, Honda and Porsche now sell hybrids.
 When a car becomes available in petrol, diesel and hybrid variants, the diesel is usually several thousand dollars more than the petrol and the hybrid is more again.
 Maintenance costs for both engine types are also a fraction higher than petrol engines, but the real difference is in the fuel running costs.

 The major downside of diesel fuel is the environmental ramifications.
 If you want to steer entirely clear of diesel and still enjoy terrific fuel savings then a petrol-electric hybrid does the trick.
-The Toyota Prius, for example, has the same fuel consumption as the Mercedes hybrid, but emits five grams less CO2.
-So unless you’re really into accelerating quickly, it’s probably a better choice.
+Unless you’re really into accelerating quickly, it’s probably a better choice overall.

 There’s plenty of options out there, you just need to do your research and check the figures.
 Save the environment, save your pockets or both… either way, hybrids are going to become more and more common in the market so keep a look out.